osmosis-labs/fe-content/cms/landing-page/README.md

 # Landing Page

-Welcome to the Landing Page CMS!
-This repository contains a JSON schema for structuring landing page content.
-We welcome contributions from the community to help improve the CMS and keep the content up to date.
+This repository contains a JSON schema for structuring Osmosis Zone Landing Page content.

 ## Overview

 The Landing Page CMS is designed to organize content for the Osmosis Zone landing page.
 It utilizes a JSON schema to define the structure of the content, ensuring consistency and ease of use.

+### Past Airdrops

+Past airdrops includes assets that have already been airdroped to Osmosis users, and are also listed on Osmosis Zone.
+Assets added here that are not listed on Osmosis Zone will not be detected.

-### Upcoming Assets
+### Upcoming Assets (relocated)

-Currently, the only data maintained in this CMS is the Upcoming Assets.
+Currently, the data for upcoming assets is maintained in the assetlists repo.

 Assets shown here should be valuable and strategic for visitors to see.
 Upcoming assets should only include assets launching within the next month, and have a plan for asset integration, as well as substanital market making.

 ## Schema